patchboard/patchboard-py/README.md

    at least the 2.7 and perhaps the 2.6 series.
 If those versions don't fit your needs drop us a line and we can talk about it.

-2. Make sure you've installed pip (Ubuntu: python-pip), or at least setuptools (python-setuptools) if you only plan to work from the source package.
+2. Make sure you've installed pip (Debian/Ubuntu: python-pip), or at least setuptools (python-setuptools) if you only plan to work from the source package.

-3. Install patchboard from the cheese shop:
+3. Install patchboard from PyPI:

     $ pip install patchboard